Black and gold logo with griffin for The Bestselling Author

 Criteria and Compilation Process

 The New York Times Bestseller List is compiled using a proprietary and confidential methodology.
-Unlike purely data-driven lists that rely solely on sales numbers, the Times employs a more curated approach.
+While it is based on sales data, the Times exercises editorial discretion in its rankings.
 The ranking process includes:

 Because the Times does not publicly disclose its full methodology, speculation exists about how editorial discretion factors into the selection process.
+Notably, the Times may exclude books with significant bulk purchases, marking them with a dagger (†) if included.
 Some publishers and authors have raised concerns that the list occasionally excludes books that perform well in certain sales channels.

 Categories Featured